Drug Abuse in Veterans

 • Post-traumatic stress disorder (PTSD).

-Of course, not all substance use disorders in veterans stems from mental health issues.
+Of course, not all substance use disorders in veterans stem from mental health issues.
 Some service members receive prescription medications due to injuries sustained in the military.
-In the Army alone, there are 2,500 reported injuries yearly for every 1,000 soldiers.
+There are 2,500 reported injuries yearly for every 1,000 soldiers in the Army alone.
 Two-thirds of veterans also report experiencing pain.

 Using pain prescription drugs to deal with service injuries is a slippery slope, and far too often, it eventually leads to prescription drug abuse.
-Regardless of your specific addiction or the underlying cause, reach out to Transformations Mending Fences today so we can help.
+Regardless of your specific pain medication addiction or the underlying cause, contact Transformations Mending Fences today so we can help.

 Effects of Substance Abuse in Veterans

-Statistics show illicit drugs use is common among former active duty service members.
+Statistics show illicit drug or alcohol use is common among former active duty service members.
 The effects of this scourge are well-documented in America.
 A recent spike in opioid overdose deaths among veterans resulted in the military taking a more active role in combating drug use.
 The potential for overdose, though, is far from the only effect of drug abuse in veterans.

-Even if you’ve not experienced these issues due to drug use, they serve as evidence that veteran substance use disorders can ruin lives:
+Even if you’ve not experienced these issues due to drug or alcohol use disorders, they serve as evidence that veteran substance use disorders can ruin lives:

 • Marriages involving combat veterans have a 62% higher chance of failing.